Fraud offences have been rising since 2012 - in the year ending March 2017 there was a 5% increase in fraud offences in England and Wales.

-If you find yourself or someone connected to your business becoming the subject of an investigation, it would be wise to take appropriate action immediately – and having the right legal expertise is essential.
+High profile fraud investigations can be incredibly damaging to a person and a company's reputation.
+If you find yourself or someone connected to your business becoming the subject of an investigation, it would be wise to take appropriate action immediately – and get the best legal expertise.

-First4lawyers can provide the knowledge you need to help protect your rights and your business.
-Get in contact online or by phone.
+First4Lawyers can provide the knowledge you need to help protect your rights and your business.
+Get in contact with us to find out how we could help.

 What is serious fraud?